James LaBrie: Development and education

 Early in his career, LaBrie had been on the road playing in bar bands, performing in sleazy bars and rooms, smoke-filled rooms, sleeping in bug-infested beds, performing three sets a night, six nights in a row.
 He found this very taxing on his voice and began training with renowned vocal coach Rosemary Burns at 22 years old.
 LaBrie studied with her once a week for three months, learning invaluable techniques that he continued practicing at home after their training had finished.
 Years later just before the Train of Thought tour with Dream Theater in 2004, LaBrie studied with another voice teacher named Victoria Thompson, who taught him a lot about warming up and cooling down, as well as keeping the voice in shape and making it a more variable and stronger instrument.
 In 2009 he studied with vocal coach Jaime Vendera, who showed LaBrie techniques to help keep his voice in shape while touring the world, and they would continue studying together off and on for several years.
 In an interview with The Prog Report, LaBrie discussed how he had been seeing voice pathologist Dr. Aaron Low at The Voice Clinic in Toronto, Ontario in 2024 while recording Parasomnia, which LaBrie called an epiphany and has left him singing like he did 30 years ago.

 Influences

-His musical influences comes from many different genres, including such artists as Sebastian Bach, Aerosmith, Don Dokken, Metallica, The Doors, Ludwig van Beethoven, Nat King Cole, Queen, Sting, and Muse whose inspiration, according to LaBrie, is shown on Dream Theater's album, Octavarium.
+His musical influences comes from many different genres, including such artists as Sebastian Bach, Rush, Aerosmith, Don Dokken, Metallica, The Doors, Ludwig van Beethoven, Nat King Cole, Queen, Sting, and Muse whose inspiration, according to LaBrie, is shown on Dream Theater's album, Octavarium.
 LaBrie lists Freddie Mercury as his "all-time favorite" singer, and also admires such singers as Steve Perry, Lou Gramm, Rob Halford, Steven Tyler, Robert Plant, and Jeff Buckley, among others.
 LaBrie revealed some of his more obscure influences to MusicRadar which include Duran Duran, George Michael, Luther Vandross, Michael Bublé, and Gino Vannelli.
 Regarding his influences, LaBrie has stated: "Even if it's just a spirit or a mood, what you listen to comes out in what you do ...
 It all seeps into your musical identify, and I think that's pretty cool."